 The teamwork between all parties

-There are so many more decisions that went into the film, but this should give you an insight of how I approach some of my storytelling.
-If I was telling your story, this is the kind of decision making that will go into it.
+There are so many more decisions that went into the film, but this should give you an insight of how we approach our storytelling.
+If we were telling your story, these are the kinds of decisions that will go into it.

 All films are a collaborative effort… Many thanks to Gareth for allowing us into his world and to Graham Law for his help and camera work in making the film.